Keldo/mcms2/CONTRIBUTING.md

 PHP will be written in proper format always.

 ## PDO
-We are tring to avoid it.
+We are trying to avoid it.
 MySQLi is sufficient.